 - Talk while you’re doing other things.
 If your kid feels like you’re sitting down to talk to them seriously, their defenses may go up.
 Keep the conversation casual by doing other things at the same time, like driving, shopping, or cooking.

 - Don’t dismiss what your kids are feeling.
 It’s easy to feel like your child’s angst about playground drama is silly because it won’t matter in the long run.
 But remember that to a kid, this stuff really is important (just as it was for you, once).
-So understand where he’s coming from, Jana says, and resist the temptation to downplay his concerns.
+So understand where they are coming from, Jana says, and resist the temptation to downplay their concerns.

 Goal 3: Clean Up Everyday Routines